-In the UK, we have a service called the council who are apt at dealing with the disposal of large household items.
-You can arrange for a special collection for your waste items instead of leaving them lying, haphazardly around on the street.
-Most councils will collect your old items of furniture, for a fee, so that you don’t have to worry about strapping your old sofa to the top of your car.
+In the UK, we have a service called the Council who are apt at dealing with the disposal of large household items.
+You can arrange for special collection of your waste items instead of leaving them lying, haphazardly around on the street.
+Most Councils will collect your old items of furniture for a fee, so that you don’t have to worry about strapping your old sofa to the top of your car.

 In addition to donating to charity, you could consider donating some of your items to various local schools, day care centres, libraries, hospitals and shelters.

 The Freecycle Network is a non-profit organisation that allows its customers to give items away to others in their neighbourhood.
 An ideal way to get rid of old wardrobes, beds, sofas, and other furniture items, Freecycle is an effective way to dispose of your unwanted furniture.

 Simply sign up and create an account, advertise your furniture items, and see the replies come flooding in.
 We would always recommend that you state the items are free to collectors so you don’t have to deliver the furniture anywhere.
 Freecycle is all about keeping our unwanted belongings out of landfills by reusing them and it could be a great solution to your unwanted furniture items.